RSDKModding/RSDK-Modding-Wiki/docs/RSDKv4/Functions/Graphics/DrawSpriteXY.md

 # DrawSpriteXY

 ## Description
-Draws `frame` to a specified X and Y position.
+Draws `frame` at a specified X and Y position.

 ## Parameters
 - `frame`